 Investigation of a domestic violence case

-- Ensure that victim’s legal rights to have a lawyer and a support person in the hearing are met.
+- Ensure that the victims’ legal rights to have a lawyer and a support person in the hearing are met.

-- Keep the physical and mental trauma the victims have experienced always in mind and the potential impacts their act of reporting may have on them, their family and relevant others.
+- Keep in mind that the victims have experienced physical and mental trauma.
+Mind the potential impacts their act of reporting may have on them, their family and relevant others.

-- Choose an interpreter carefully: the gender and ethnic or national background may be a key influence on victim’s ability to respond questions.
+- Choose an interpreter carefully: the gender and ethnic or national background may be a key influence on a victim’s ability to respond to questions.

 - Record the statement accurately, read it back to the victim and let it be confirmed by the victim.